facebook/flow/docs/01-union-intersection-types.md

 > NOTE
 >
-> `var x: number & string` is not supported as there is no valid type
-> supported by Flow that can be both of those types.
+> Not all intersection types make sense.
+For example, no value has type `number & string` since there is no value that can have both of those types.

 ## Syntax